 Bensebaini is primarily a left-back, although he also operates in central defence for club and country.
 The 6'1" Algerian got his senior career breakthrough in Belgium with Lierse, making 28 appearances over the course of a season-long loan in the Jupilier Pro League in 2014/15.
 He spent the following campaign at French club Montpellier before sealing a permanent move from parent club Parabou - his first pro station back in his native Algeria - to Ligue 1 rivals Rennes.

 Bensebaini loves to get forward, and has the necessary pace to transition from defence from attack to great effect.
 He's useful on the over- and underlap, and has a flamboyant side usually associated with No.10s.
-The Algerian doesn't shy away from a tackle either, much like Real Madrid's decorated left-sided raider, Marcelo.
+The Algerian doesn't shy away from a tackle either, much like Juventus and Brazil left-sided raider, Alex Sandro.

 Did you know?